vamus092/vamus092/README.md

 - 🌱 I’m currently persuing B.Tech at **ACADEMY OF TECHNOLOGY**

-- I have participated in two open source contribution programme HACTOBER FEST 2023 and Interhactive Hackathon an interbranch hackathon in our college
+- I have participated in two open source contribution programme HACTOBER FEST 2023/2024 and Interhactive Hackathon an interbranch hackathon in our college

-- 💬 Ask me about **HTML,CSS,JAVA,JAVASCRIPT,C,Tailwind Css**
+- 💬 Ask me about **HTML,Next Js,JAVA,React Js,C,Tailwind Css**

 - 📫 How to reach me **https://www.linkedin.com/in/suvamd/**